Stop Violence: Controversy

 The film was initially titled Violence.
 However, due to objection raised by the censor board, the title was changed to Stop Violence.
 The censors asked for at least 10 cuts because they felt it showed women in a bad light and that too much blood is being spilt on the screen.
 They decided not to challenge the cuts and also agreed for a change in title.

 Reception

 A critic from Cinesouth wrote that "The film should definiltely recover its costs.
 Performances of the lead actors have been very good and convincing.
 The director should probably succeed in holding the audience's attention".
 On the contrary, a critic from Sify wrote that "If you like blood and gore, try out Stop Violence.
 Even after the censors have butchered the film there is enough of the cliché-ridden feuding blood thirsty gangsters and their molls who run amuck in every frame.
 The director A. K. Santhosh does not effectively communicate the rage and shame of the Kochi underworld".

-Box office

-The low budget film was a box office hit and ran for fifty days.